shacharm2/CarND-LaneLines-P1/README.md

 9. Cost function

-    Calculate for left & right lanes, a score function for every line, based on angle (closest to 45), line around 40/60% of the width, proximity to lower part of the image
+    Calculate for left & right lanes, a score function for every line, based on angle (closest to 45), line around 40/60 percentile of the width, proximity to lower part of the image

 10. Outlier filtering